Cameronsplaze/AWS-ContainerManager/README.md

     ```

     - For loading the config, wrap around `yaml.safe_loads`.
 Looks like there's a package that supports env vars already [here](https://github.com/mkaranasou/pyaml_env).
 There's probably others too.
 Check if this is apart of the yaml standard.
 Double check how `docker compose` does it too, they'll probably have good syntax too.

+- Add a second sns notify point, to the leaf stack.
+If you want to be notified about ANY game, you can subscribe to the base_stack's sns.
+Otherwise if you only care about one (maybe a friend who plays minecraft, but not lethal company for example), you can add their info to just this sns instead.
+(And the lists can live in different configs too this way, to keep things organized).

 ## Phase 4, Get ready for Production!